Allied Irish Bank (AIB) increased current account fees from November 28th 2020.

-The bank was originally planning on making the changes in May – but then postponed them because of Covid-19.
+The bank was originally planning on making the changes in May – but postponed them because of Covid-19.

 AIB Transaction Charges